Behavior Clip Chart Information

 Eat Lunch with Ms. Bentley

-Be King or Queen for the Day (Wear a fancy crown, sit at Ms. Bentley’s desk, walk in the front of the line, be Ms. Bentley’s helper, and get a great note home!
+Be King or Queen for the Day (Wear a fancy crown, sit at Ms. Bentley’s desk, walk in the front of the line, and play on an iPad during free time.)

 I am looking forward to a great year!
 Click here if you’d like to know more about our rules and expectations.
 Please let me know if you have any questions or concerns!